gvwilson/sql-tutorial/index.md

 {% include double.md stem="intersect" suffix="sql out" %}

--   Tables being intersected must have same structure
+-   Rows involved must have the same structure
--   Intersection usually used when pulling values from different tables
+-   Intersection usually used when pulling values from different sources
-    -   In this case, would be clearer to use `where`
+    -   In the query above, would be clearer to use `where`

 <!-- ---------------------------------------------------------------- -->
 {% include section_break.md class="topic" title="Exclusion" %}